List of Nokia products: Minicomputers

-Nokia designed and manufactured a series of minicomputers starting in 1970s.
-These included the Mikko series of minicomputers intended for use in the finance and banking industry, and the MPS-10 minicomputer that was extensively based the Ada programming language and was widely used in major Finnish banks in the late 1980s.
+Nokia designed and manufactured a series of minicomputers starting in the 1970s.
+These included the Mikko series of minicomputers intended for use in the finance and banking industry, and the MPS-10 minicomputer (with an OS programmed in the Ada programming language) which was widely used in major Finnish banks in the late 1980s.

 Personal computers

 In the 1980s, Nokia's personal computer division Nokia Data manufactured a series of personal computers by the name of MikroMikko.
 The MikroMikko series included the following products and product series.

 Nokia's PC division was sold to the British computer company ICL in 1991.
-In 1990, Fujitsu had acquired 80% of ICL plc, which throughout the decade became wholly the part of Fujitsu.
+In 1990, Fujitsu had acquired 80% of ICL plc, which throughout the decade became wholly part of Fujitsu.
 Personal computers and servers were marketed under the ICL brand; the Nokia MikroMikko line of compact desktop computers continued to be produced at the Kilo factories in Espoo, Finland.
 Components, including motherboards and Ethernet network adapters were manufactured locally, until production was moved to Taiwan.
 Internationally the MikroMikko line was marketed by Fujitsu as the ErgoPro.

 In 1999, Fujitsu Siemens Computers was formed as a joint venture between Fujitsu Computers Europe and Siemens Computer Systems, wherein all of ICL's hardware business (except VME mainframes) was absorbed into the joint venture.
 On 1 April 2009, Fujitsu bought out Siemens' share of the joint venture, and Fujitsu Siemens Computers became Fujitsu Technology Solutions.
 Fujitsu continues to manufacture computers in Europe, including PC mainboards developed and manufactured in-house.